Giddymaster/What_happens_when_we_type_url_in_browser/src/url_bg_event_in_the_browser.md

 ### Sending the request back

-The loaded information file from server is wrapped into `HTTP Response` and is sent back on the same TCP connection.
+The loaded information file from server is wrapped into `HTTP Response` and is sent back on the same TCP connection.The server processes the request and sends back the response.
+For a successful response, the status code is 200.
+There are 3 parts in the response: HTML, CSS and Javascript.

 How?